Adult Foster Care

 Adult foster care is a licensed service for individuals age 18 and over that have a disability or functional impairment, are not able to live independently, and prefer to live in a community-based, home-like setting.
 Adult foster care providers offer food, lodging, protection, supervision, and household services.

-- Corporate: The license holder is not required to live in the home or provide the majority of care.
+The license holder is not required to live in the home or provide the majority of care.
 These homes typically have shift staff and are operated by corporations.
-There is currently a statewide moratorium on the development of new corporate adult foster care homes.

-For additional information, questions, or to RSVP in case of cancellation, regarding adult foster care informational meetings, contact Tammie at 651-430-8307 or Email Adult Foster Care Licensing.
+For additional information, questions, or to RSVP in case of cancellation, regarding adult foster care informational meetings, contact us: Phone: 651-430-8307 or Email Adult Foster Care Licensing.